jipipayo/Dependencio/README.md

 # NAME

-Dependencio - It's new $module
+Dependencio - Simple utility to find perl modules dependencies recursively in your project.

 # SYNOPSIS

-    use Dependencio;

 # DESCRIPTION

-Dependencio is ...
+This module aims to autodetect all the module dependencies recursively in a project.
+To be used as standalone application to be part of your continous integration to deploy.
+Could be added the execution of Dependencio as a post hook git, jenkins, etc.

+## EXPORT

+checkDeps

-# LICENSE
+# SEE ALSO

-Copyright (C) Daniel Remeseiro.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+Mention other useful documentation such as the documentation of related modules or operating system documentation (such as man pages in UNIX), or any relevant external documentation such as RFCs or standards.

 # AUTHOR

-Daniel Remeseiro <daniel.remeseiro@gmail.com>
+dani remeseiro, <daniel.remeseiro at gmail dot com<gt>

+# COPYRIGHT AND LICENSE

+Copyright (C) 2013 by dani remeseiro

+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.14.2 or, at your option, any later version of Perl 5 you may have available.